The-Hacker-Recipes/The-Hacker-Recipes/web-services/attacks-on-inputs/file-inclusion.md

 {% endhint %}
 {% endcode %}

-The research article "[PHP filters chain: What is it and how to use it](https://www.synacktiv.com/publications/php-filters-chain-what-is-it-and-how-to-use-it.html)" from Synacktiv and the "[original](https://gist.github.com/loknop/b27422>
+The research article "[PHP filters chain: What is it and how to use it](https://www.synacktiv.com/publications/php-filters-chain-what-is-it-and-how-to-use-it.html)" from Synacktiv and the "[original](https://gist.github.com/loknop/b27422)" writeup detail the technique.

 </details>